Elton John announces final 'Farewell Yellow Brick Road' tour dates

 The final stretch will wrap in November at Dodger Stadium in Los Angeles.

-The end of the tour will come five years after its opening date in Allentown, Pennsylvania on Sept.
-8, 2018.
+The end of the tour will come five years after its opening date in Allentown, Pennsylvania, on September 8, 2018.

 (0) comments